Olya Polyakova: Personal life

 Polyakova is married to Vadym Polyakov, who is 15 years her senior.
 They have two daughters Maria (b.
 2005) and Alice (b.
 2011).
 Their home is Kyiv because that is where she has called her home the longest.

 She was born in Vinnitsa, Ukrainian SSR, Soviet Union.
 At 3 months old, her 43 year old maternal grandmother began raising Olya Polyakova in Vinnitsa as if Olya was her third child while her mother attended medical school.
 Her maternal grandmother continued to care for Olya Polyakova while her mother and stepfather were traveling on business trips.
 Her maternal grandfather, a medical doctor, died when Olya Polyakova was six years old.
 She spent most of her childhood with her maternal grandmother in a house with chickens and a garden.
 She told her grandmother when she was seven that she wanted to start studying music and that Olya Polyakova would have to pay for music school which she attended the Vinnytsia School of Culture and Arts until graduating 9th grade.
 Her family wanted her to attend medical school but Olya went to music school in Kyiv, instead, attending Kyiv National University of Culture and Arts and Petro Tchaikovsky National Music Academy of Ukraine where she received a degree as an opera singer.
 When she was eight, she performed in several roles on Yeralash (киножурнал “Ералаш”).

 Her father, the son of a neurosurgeon, was a musician.
 Her father and her mother met while her mother was attending medical school where her paternal grandfather was a professor.
 All of her grandparents are doctors.
 Her paternal grandfather studied with Yuri Senkevich at the Military Medical Academy in Leningrad, Soviet Union.

 Her mother (b.
 1959), a pediatrician, has had a house in Vinnitsa since Olya was 15 year old but lives in Moscow and teaches at the diplomatic academy in Moscow after her return with her stepfather from Uruguay.
 After childhood, Olya Polyakova was much older when her mother married her stepfather.
 After her stepfather's death, her mother has dated a diplomat.

 Her stepfather (b.
 1949) was a senior diplomat posted to Hispanic countries (e.g. Spain and Latin America): Cuba as a consul of the Soviet Union for five years who established relations between the Soviet Union and Cuba, Mexico, and his last station was Uruguay before his death.
-Because her stepfather was good friends with not only Raul Castro and Pablo Escobar but also Fidel Castro, her godfather is fabled to be Fidel Castro.
+Because her stepfather was good friends with not only Raúl Castro and Pablo Escobar but also Fidel Castro, her godfather is fabled to be Fidel Castro.